-- Avoid italics and script fonts, which can be more difficult to read for everyone, and especially people with visual impairments.
+- Avoid italics and script fonts.
+These can be more difficult to read for everyone, especially people with visual impairments.

-- Avoid using colors that create a low contrast; for example, light color fonts on a white background will make the text illegible.
+- Avoid using colors that create a low contrast.
+Light color fonts on a white background will make the text illegible.

 - Use bold for emphasis.

 - Avoid red or green, which can be difficult to read and may not be seen by people with color blindness.

 - Avoid underlining, except for hyperlinks.
 Underlining can interfere with perceiving lower case letters and can be confused with links.